bingoesteen/Halve/index.md

 ---
 # Hello!

-I currently enrolled as Chemical Engineering as last year Student.
+I currently enrolled in Chemical Engineering as last year Student.
 I am looking for intern or co-op to boost my experiences and skills in Data Scientist.

 I have experience using Matlab to completed my projects.
 Expert in operating Microsoft Office and good on using Excel macro and VBA.